Kong/docs.konghq.com/app/enterprise/1.5.x/introduction.md

 ### Kong Immunity

-Kong Immunity is a module that uses machine learning to autonomously identify service behavior anomalies in real-time to improve security, mitigate breaches and isolate issues.
+Kong Immunity uses machine learning to autonomously identify service behavior anomalies in real-time to improve security, mitigate breaches and isolate issues.
 Use Kong Immunity to autonomously identify service issues with machine learning-powered anomaly detection.
 For more information, see the [_Kong Brain and Immunity Guide_](https://docs.konghq.com/enterprise/{{page.kong_version}}/brain-immunity/install-configure/).

 ### Kong Manager